WildMon-ai/WildMon-EnvVar/README.md

 ## 📜 License

 This project is released under the MIT License.
-See the LICENSE file for details (TO BE ADDED).